Dr. Hayes-Bohanan's Smoke-Free Zone

 If someone were loose in Boston, killing ten or twenty people

-be patrolled, people would be locking their doors, and nobody would venture
+would be patrolled, people would be locking their doors, and nobody

-for a shiny, spinning cigarette display on the counter.
-The advertising
+reached for a shiny, spinning cigarette display on the counter.
+The

-is for kids, pure and simple.
+advertising is for kids, pure and simple.
 Something has to be done.
-Of course, the
+Of

 .